Professor – Department of Radiation Physics, The University of Texas MD Anderson Cancer Center

 B.S. – Engineering Physics, Université Laval, QC, Canada, 2005

-During his graduate and post-graduate studies, François has been applying his engineering and medical physics background to the development of scintillation dosimetry devices for several years.
-His work as a Ph.D. and Odyssey Fellow led to the development of a patented multi-point plastic scintillation dosimetry device using only a single optical probe that was proven to be valid for multiple fields of application in radiation-oncology.
+Since his graduate and post-graduate studies, Dr. Therriault-Proulx has been applying his engineering and medical physics background to the development of scintillation dosimetry devices for several years.
+His work as a Ph.D. and Odyssey Fellow led to the development of a patented multi-point plastic scintillation dosimetry device using only a single optical probe that has been proven to be valid for multiple fields of application in radiation oncology.

-His current focus is on bringing this technology to market by optimizing the technological solution and making it commercially viable.
+His current focus is on optimizing this patented technology for commercially viability to bring this technology to market.
 He co-founded the company Medscint Inc. (Quebec City, Canada) in 2018 and is the current president and CEO of the company.

 Gustavo Kertzscher, Ph.D.